Bullying and how it affects teenagers

 - Apply to the Children’s Court for a restraining order against the person doing the bullying.

-- Contact the education department or the ombudsman in your state or territory to make a complaint.
+- Contact the education department or your state or territory ombudsman to make a complaint.

 It’s best for your child’s wellbeing and development to be in an environment where they feel safe, respected and valued.
 Changing schools might help, but bullying can happen again in a new school, so this is probably a last resort.
 If you decide that changing schools is best for your child, it’s good to get support with this process.
-You can ask your GP for a referral to a child or adolescent psychologist.
+You can ask your GP for a referral to a psychologist.
+Ask to see the new school’s bullying policy.

 Supporting teenagers at home